Towards Cross-lingual Values Judgment: A Consensus-Pluralism Perspective: Benchmark Metadata

 \section{Benchmark Metadata}

+As shown in Table~\ref{tab:lang}, X-Value covers 14 languages spanning diverse language families and representing over 68\% of the world's population, demonstrating broad global representativeness.

-Table~\ref{tab:statistics} records the total number of QA pairs, question length-related data, and answer length-related data for each of the 18 languages.
+Table~\ref{tab:statistics} records the total number of QA pairs, question length-related data, and answer length-related data for each of the 14 languages.

-Figure~\ref{fig:topic_language_distrbution} illustrates the sample distribution across 18 languages and 7 issue domains in the X-Value benchmark.
-To ensure statistical reliability for each case, we maintain a minimum threshold of 30 QA pairs per language-domain intersection.
+Figure~\ref{fig:benchmark_statistic} and~\ref{fig:topic_language_distrbution} illustrates the sample distribution across 14 languages and 7 issue domains in the X-Value benchmark.
+To ensure statistical reliability for each case, we specialize 50 QA pairs per language-domain intersection.
 Instances where the sample count is zero indicate data scarcity encountered during the collection phase for those specific language-domain pairings.